OctopusDeploy/docs/docs/packaging-applications/build-servers/github-actions.md

 ```

 #### Push

-A common method for triggering a build is to iniate the build whenever something is pushed to the repository.
-Adding `push` will trigger a build whenever a push is made to the repository
+A common method for triggering a build is to initiate the build whenever something is pushed to the repository.
+Adding `push` will trigger a build whenever a push is made to the repository.

 ```yaml
 name: MyBuild